Gurrel/Stockscreener/README.md

 <h2>License</h2>
 <p>Copyright © 2025 Gustav Lundborg.
 All rights reserved.</p>
 <p>This project is proprietary.
-No part of this project may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright holder.</p>
+No part of this project may be reproduced or distributed in any form or by any means without the prior written permission of the copyright holder.</p>
 <p>Large swaths of code has been <strong>REDACTED</strong> for this sole purpose.</p>

   <h2>Contact</h2>